Pennsylvania Department of Health

 Findings include:

-Exit Interview with the Administrator and Maintenance Director on July 17, 2024, at 1:20 p.m., confirmed the electrical deficiencies.
+Exit Interview with the Director of Nursing and Maintenance Director on April 29, 2025, at 1:40 p.m., confirmed the electrical deficiencies.

 NFPA 101 STANDARD HVAC:This is a less serious (but not lowest level) deficiency and affects more than a limited number of residents, staff, or occurrences.
 This deficiency is one that results in minimal discomfort to the resident or has the potential (not yet realized) to negatively affect the resident's ability to achieve his/her highest functional status.
 This deficiency was not found to be throughout this facility.